iapyeh/GGeditor/docs/index.rst

 ..
 Note::

-    You don’t need to trigger conversion before committing and downloading, the committing and downloading would do conversion at first.
+    You don’t need to trigger conversion before committing and downloading, the committing and downloading would do conversion internally at first.

 .. _h6897050511836763421463e2b4b685: